 Outstanding invoice payments also require prompt follow-up.
-An abundance of unpaid invoices can result in decreased revenue and cash flow, impacting a firm’s ability to meet its financial obligations at the start of 2022.
+An abundance of unpaid invoices can result in decreased revenue and law firm cash flow, impacting a firm’s ability to meet its financial obligations at the start of 2022.
 Firm administrators should run an accounts receivable report for an up-to-date listing of all unpaid bills.

 The firm can then take the following steps to settle the accounts that firms deem collectible: